 There are tons of great plays to choose from, so you will definitely have a hard time deciding which one to attend!
 Prices for shows can also vary greatly.

-For example, tickets for The Phantom of the Opera start from $30, The Lion King and the Wicked start from $90, while Hamilton can be $150 or higher.
+For example, tickets for Some Like It Hot start from $50 US, The Lion King and the Wicked start from $115 US, while Hamilton can be $150 US or higher.

 Option B: Sunset cruise

 If you can’t attend a Broadway so for whatever reason (or you’re not interested in it), you can choose to go on a sunset cruise instead which is also an incredible experience!

 Similar to Broadway shows, there are tons of different cruises to choose from.
 The tour I personally attended and can recommend from the bottom of my heart is the New York Harbor Lights Night Cruise.